Data Querying From ReductStore Database

 Using Labels to Filter Data

 Filtering data by labels is another common use case.
-You can use include
+You can use the when

 For example, consider a data set with annotated photos of celebrities.
-We want to retrieve the first 10 photos of celebrities taken in 2006, excluding those of Rowan Atkinson:
+We want to retrieve the first 10 photos of celebrities taken after 2006 with a score less than 4:

 - Python